 - You were misinformed in terms of what the substance was—for example, being told cocaine was sugar

 We Have Proven Success

-Not only do we have a board-certified criminal defense attorney on our team, Goza & Carreras, Attorneys at Law was listed among the Top Attorneys in Fort Worth Magazine in 2018.
-Texas is incredibly strict when it comes to drug crime charges, which is why you want experienced attorneys committed to your defense.
+Not only do we have a board-certified criminal defense attorney on our team, The Carreras Law Group, P.C. was listed among the Top Attorneys in Fort Worth Magazine in 2018.
+Texas is incredibly strict when it comes to drug crime charges, which is why you want a experienced attorney committed to your defense.

 For more information, contact us by calling (817) 402-2188.